[Note: By coincidence I publish this on the same day Jacob Falkovich discusses decoupling in Quillette. Neat.]

 And then there’s the matter of how to feel about creative works when the people who made them are objectionable.
 How should we judge the beautiful music of raging anti-semite Richard Wagner?
 Can you be a fan of Roman Polanski’s films?
 Who’s up for watching reruns of The Cosby Show?
 What about House of Cards?’

 What about discoveries and inventions?
 Henry Ford was also a big anti-semite.
 Thomas Edison was an all-around prick.
 Almost everyone in history was a racist by modern standards.
 The world is full of statues of warmongers, despots and mass murderers.
 How do we deal with that?
-Is celebrating Columbus Day okay?
+What about Columbus Day?

 To be fair, Columbus is more of symbol than a person at this point, which slides us nicely into the next category.